 Coordinators: K. Böhm, Stefan M. Lang

-Part of the modules: Entrepreneurship for Computer Scientists (p.
-110)[IW4INUKI], Innovative Concepts of Data and

-Information Management (p.
-84)[IW4INIKDI]
+Part of the modules: Innovative Concepts of Data and Information Management (p.
+84)[IW4INIKDI], Entrepreneurship for

+Term

-ECTS Credits Hours per week Term Instruction language 1,5 2 Winter / Summer Term de
+Winter / Summer Term

+de

 The assessment will be an assessment according to sec.
 4 subsec.
 2 no 3. study and examination regulations and consists of several parts.
 These include talks, market studies, projects, case studies and reports.